emersion/soju/doc/architecture.md

 ## Ring buffer

-In order to correctly send history to each downstream client, soju maintains for each network a single-producer multiple-consumer ring buffer.
+In order to correctly send history to each downstream client, soju maintains for each upstream channel a single-producer multiple-consumer ring buffer.
 The network's upstream connection produces messages and multiple downstream connections consume these messages.
 Each downstream client may have a different cursor in the history: for instance a client may be 10 messages late while another has consumed all pending messages.

 ## Goroutines